microsoft/WebTemplateStudio/docs/generated-apps/services/azure-appservice.md

 By default, Web Template Studio deploys the App Service in the location Central US and creates a Resource Group with the same name as the web app.
 It will also create the free BASIC App Service Plan that hosts the web app.
 [More info for App Service Plans](https://azure.microsoft.com/en-us/pricing/details/app-service/plans/).

-We can change theese settings using the advanced mode.
+We can change these settings using the advanced mode.
 To display the advanced mode, click on the "advanced mode" button and the App Service modal will show two new configuration options.

 ![azure-appservice-card](../../resources/azure-appservice-createappservice-advanced-mode.png)